bllanos/image-annealing/image_annealing_cli_bin/examples/dot/README.md

 ## Generating an animated GIF

 If you have [ImageMagick](https://imagemagick.org/) installed, you can uncomment the lines at the bottom of [`run.sh`](./run.sh) that use ImageMagick to generate the animated GIF shown above.
-As presently written, the script will overwrite `animation.gif`.
+As presently written, the script will overwrite `examples_output/image_annealing_cli_bin_dot/animation.gif`.

 ## What is happening in the animation?